London, The Big Smoke, April 2025

 In addition to a handful of historic pubs, one can mention names who have lived here, such as the poets Shelly and Keats, the painter John Constable, the writers Robert Louis Stevenson, H.G.
 Wells, D.H.
 Lawrence, Agatha Christie, Elias Canetti and Fay Weldon; the actors Michael Palin, Helena Bonham-Carter and Glenda Jackson as well as General Charles de Gaulle, who ruled la France libre from here during the Second World War.

-We shall visit The Shard, Western Europe’s tallest building, or highest vertical city, as it prefers to be referred to.
+Here you will also come across the newest entrant, The Shard, Western Europe’s tallest building, or tallest vertical city, as it prefers to be referred to.
 The Shard is located in London’s Southwark district south of the Thames, and was built over a ten-year period before the official opening in July 2012.

-Eight slanted facades with 11,000 glass panels, reminiscent of shards, form the tower’s characteristic shape provide unique light reflections throughout the day.
-Fortunately, there are lifts to the floors, no less than 36, and they run at a speed of 6 meters per second, which corresponds to more than 200 km per hour.
+Eight slanted facades with 11,000 glass panels, reminiscent of shards, form the tower’s characteristic shape and provide special light reflections throughout the day.
+Fortunately, there are lifts to the floors, no less than 36, and they run at a speed of 6 meters per second, which corresponds to more than 130 miles per hour.

-After we have been thoroughly impressed by the view, it is time to continue our way through the city, where we have found just the right restaurant for our signature dinner – which is always an ingredient on our travels
+After we have had our afternoon to ourselves, it’s time to further explore the city.
+We have found just the right restaurant for our signature dinner – which is always an important ingredient for any of our trips.

 The Interpretation of Dreams